-We were originally incorporated in Vermont in 1993 as Receptor Technologies, Inc. We reincorporated in Delaware in 1997 and our headquarters are in San Diego, California.
 We maintain a website at www.acadia-pharm.com, to which we regularly post copies of our press releases as well as additional information about us.
 Our filings with the Securities and Exchange Commission, or SEC, are available free of charge through our website as soon as reasonably practicable after being electronically filed with or furnished to the SEC.
 Interested persons can subscribe on our website to email alerts that are sent automatically when we issue press releases, file our reports with the SEC or post certain other information to our website.
 Information contained in our website does not constitute a part of this report or our other filings with the SEC.